ashwanthkumar/crealytics-devops-task/README.md

 Given that we store the username and password in plain text in the metadata while creating the instance, the script deletes the sensitive information at the end.
 We also set a key on the metadata at the end of the script to make sure the script has passed fine.

-While there are other approaches to solving this problem, I found this to be the simplest of them.
-Some approaches I thought through and rejected were
+While there various ways to solving this problem, I found this to be the simplest of them.
+Would love to learn if there are more simpler ways to do this.
+Some approaches I thought and rejected were

-- Once the instance is up, SSH into the machine programmatically to run the required commands.
+1. Once the instance is up, SSH into the machine programmatically to run the required commands.
 This would require a lot of complexity in terms of managing SSH connections from Go.
-- Use ansible or any other tool to configure the instance once it is up.
-This would require complexity in terms of managing process launching and exit status from Go.
+2. Use ansible or any other tool to configure the instance once it is up.
+This would require complexity in terms of managing process lifecycle from Go.
+Also needs other dependencies in order to run the service.

 ## Usage
 We use [`glide`](https://glide.sh/) for dependency management.
 Please make sure you've glide installed on your machine before attempting to build the project.
 To build and run the service you should run the following command